Msida Saint-Joseph F.C.: Glorious Stage (2003–2008)

 After a lapse of 22 years, and just 3 years after being in the lowest division, Msida St. Joseph made their return to Malta's top division.
-In what proved to be a very difficult season, Msida St. Joseph managed to remain in the Premier following a win in the final match against Balzan Youths.
-Although it was a difficult season one cannot forget some memorable results which include the 4–1 win against Sliema, 3–1 win against Valletta and the 0–0 draw against Birkirkara.
+Msida St. Joseph remained in the Premier Division following a win in the final match against Balzan Youths.
+The rest of the season saw other wins, including the 4–1 win against Sliema, 3–1 win against Valletta and the 0–0 draw against Birkirkara.

 Following the first season in the premiership there was a change in the administration of the club.
 Roberto Goveani formerly of Torino Calcio, became the new president of the club.
 The expectations were quite high.
 The team narrowly missed a place in the Championship Pool, but they made up for it in the relegation pool, with the club achieving safety after just three games.
 Thus this helped the club to focus on the FA Trophy.
 In one of the most amazing runs, Msida managed to arrive to the final.
 Led by the brilliant Mario Petrone, the club defied all odds to eliminate Mosta, Senglea, Hibernians and Marsaxlokk.
 The semi-final against Marsaxlokk will be remembered for all the drama it had.
 Msida equalised in the last minute of extra time, and then went on to win in the penalty shootout after two great saves by Omar Borg.
 For the second time in history and the first time in 93 years, Msida St. Joseph were again in the final of the FA Trophy.
 The Final was a great match.
 The first half ended 0–0, but then early in the second half, the team suffered a double blow.
 First Bkara scored and then a minute later Msida were a man down.
 But despite being with 10 men, Msida managed to equalise through Manuel Boni.
 But just a minute later Bkara scored again, and that was it.
 Msida lost the final 2–1.